 A broad range of antibiotics is available for treating hospital-acquired pneumonias and more severe forms of the condition.
 Factors that may determine the choice of an antibiotic include:

-No antiviral drugs have been proven effective in adults with RSV, parainfluenza virus, adenovirus, metapneumovirus, the SARS coronavirus, or hantavirus.
-Treatment is largely supportive, with patients receiving oxygen and ventilator therapy as needed.
+No antiviral drugs have been proven effective yet in adults with RSV, parainfluenza virus, adenovirus, metapneumovirus, coronaviruses, or hantavirus.
+Treatment is largely supportive, with people receiving oxygen and ventilator therapy as needed.

 Treatment of RSV in Children

 Ribavarin is the first treatment approved for RSV pneumonia, although it has only modest benefits.
 The American Academy of Pediatrics recommends this drug for certain children who are at high risk for serious complications of RSV.

 Most antibiotics have the following side effects (although specific antibiotics may have additional or fewer of these side effects):

 - Allergic reactions (most commonly with medications derived from penicillin or sulfa).
 These reactions can range from mild skin rashes to rare but severe -- even life threatening -- anaphylactic shock.